DecisionsDev/odm-docker-kubernetes/eks/README.md

 5. [Install an ODM release (10 min)](#5-install-an-ibm-operational-decision-manager-release-10-min)
 6. [Access the ODM service](#6-accessing-services)

-For more informations about EKS, see getting https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html
+For more informations about EKS, see [Getting started with EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)

 -----